 How to Set Up Pi-hole on a Synology NAS

-Before we configure the Pi-hole container itself, we need to create a few folders that we’ll mount the container volumes to.
+Before we look at how to set up Pi-hole on a Synology NAS by configuring the Pi-hole container itself, we need to create a few folders which we’ll mount the container volumes.

 2. There are two folders that we will map our Docker image to that we need to create.
 Inside of the docker folder, we are going to create a folder named pihole.